dhansel/Altair8800/IOBus/02-serial-port/README.md

 as well as supporting RTS/CTS flow control which can be helpfule when talking to slow peripherals such as printers.

+To keep the chip count down, the serial clock generator on this card is implemented using a ATTiny85 microcontroller.
+Note that the controller is driven by a 11.0592MHz crystal (as opposed to the usual 8Mhz or 16Mhz) which allows for precise serial rates.
+Program the ATTiny85 with the clockgen.hex file in this folder and make sure to use the following fuse settings: LOW=0xFF, HIGH=0x57, EXTENDED=0xFF

+Note that the baud rate is set by the DIP switches on the card itself, not by the software (same as it was with the original 88-2SIO card).
+Other parameters (parity/bits/stop bits) are set via software.

 Schematics and PCB as well as a Gerber file for PCB production are in this directory.
 The project is also available on EasyEDA: https://oshwlab.com/hansel72/2sio_copy